tonethar/IGME-330-Fall-2023/notes/gpt-3.5-example.md

   - Should I use `XHR` or `fetch()`?
 What are the advantages and disadvantages of each?
   - The first code block sets a *request header* - what's that?
 Is it necessary to set those?
   - What are the `readyState` and `status` properties?
 What do these represent?
 What are their possible values?
-  - This code block uses `var` (not allowed in this course) and the `function` keyword instead of the arrow functions seen in the later code examples.
+  - The first code block uses `var` (not allowed in this course) and the `function` keyword instead of the arrow functions seen in the later code examples.
 Does this mean that `XHR` only works with `var` and `function`?
   - What does `JSON.stringify()` do?
   - What are `.then()` and `.catch()` and *Promises*?
   - Why are there 2 `.then()` methods chained together?